HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/model_89.md

 - The Model 89 has a very distinctive barrel color, so keep it unequipped until you are ready to attack your opponent so that you surprise them.
 - Make sure to conserve ammo when you can, as chances are you won't be able to find more.
 - The Model 89 can play either like a sniper or a DMR.
 You can quickswitch it or spam it.
 Choose whichever style suits you better, but spamming isn't a good option when ammo reserves are low.
-- Break [Ammo Crates](/obstacles/ammo_crate) if possible to try and get more 12.7mm ammunition.
+- Break [Ammo Crates](/obstacles/ammo_crate) if possible to try and get more .50 Cal ammunition.
 - Always reload when not fighting, as the Model 89 has a high total reload time.

 ## Countering
 - Strafe back and forth to make the Model 89 user miss.
 The slow rate of fire makes it harder to aim.
 - Hide behind indestructible cover such as [Oil Tanks](/obstacles/oil_tank) or [Sandbags](/obstacles/sandbags).
-The 12.7mm ammo that the Model 89 uses is very rare, so you may be able to make your opponent run out of it by wasting it.
+The .50 Cal ammo that the Model 89 uses is very rare, so you may be able to make your opponent run out of it by wasting it.

 # Obtaining
 The Model 89 is only found in Gold Airdrops and [Flint Stones](/obstacles/flint_stone).